 - Ovarian cancer is the fifth most common cancer in females in the UK and it is the second most common gynaecological cancer accounting for 35% of all gynaecological cancers.

-- In 2011, there were around 7,100 new cases of ovarian cancer diagnosed in the UK, that is 19 women every day.
+- There were around 7,000 new cases of ovarian cancer in the UK in 2012, that’s around 19 women every day.

-- Ovarian cancer becomes more common with increasing age.
-Three quarters of new ovarian cancer cases in the UK are diagnosed in women aged 55 and over.
+- More than a quarter (28%) of ovarian cancer cases are diagnosed in women aged 75 and over.

 - Most ovarian cancer cases are diagnosed at a late stage.